Jaredslocker21/organic_cat/README.md

 ![wire Frame]()
 ![wire Frame]()

-This is a wire frame of the member page with the member logged in and viewing another members page with the ability to comment.
+This is a wire frame of the member page with the member logged in and viewing another members page with the ability to review.

 ![wire Frame]()
 ![wire Frame]()